borllor/Multimedia-detector/README.md

 2. Can display the video and audio resource.
 3. Developing base on M3U8-Detector.
 4. How to merge video and audio and why to separate a resource to video and audio.
+5. Support different website addresses in the same parser and dashboard object.

 Version 1.5